-We believe we will be sufficiently funded for our short-term liquidity needs and the execution of our business plan for at least twelve months following the date of this prospectus.
-Refer to discussion further below under the section of this prospectus entitled "Liquidity and Capital Resources-Contractual Obligations."
+Even if the Warrants fall "out-of-the-money", we believe we will be sufficiently funded, and we will not require substantial additional funds for operations in order to meet our short-term liquidity needs and the execution of our business plan for at least twelve months following the filing date of this prospectus.
+Refer to the discussion further below under the section entitled "Liquidity and Capital Resources-Contractual Obligations."